 - Are financial projections roughly on track for this month and is any immediate action required next week for cashflow reasons?

 - Did I complete all routine aspects of the business correctly?

 - Any reactionary steps needed to events this week or current levels of activity?

 Those are some rough ideas.
 It’ll be entirely dependant on what your company does and how you go about your day-to-day running.
-An ecommerce site will be quite different to someone with a side hustle trying to make an extra £100 per week.
+An e-commerce site will be quite different from someone with a side hustle trying to make an extra £100 per week.

 They are the sort of questions I ask myself each week to keep me on track with my operations and can hopefully get you started no matter your niche.